Back to Glossary

 AI Terms

-What is Machine Learning Classification?
+What Machine Learning Classification means

 Machine learning classification applies artificial intelligence algorithms to automatically sort and categorize files by analyzing patterns in content, file properties, and user behavior.
 These systems learn from examples and improve their accuracy over time, creating intelligent filing systems that adapt to user preferences.

-How Machine Learning Classification Works
+Machine Learning Classification in practice

 The system analyzes large datasets of files to identify patterns and relationships, then uses these patterns to classify new files.
 Common approaches include supervised learning (training on labeled examples), unsupervised learning (finding hidden patterns), and reinforcement learning (improving through user feedback).